onriv/lean4ij/DEVELOP.md

 If a test failed in the pipeline, an artifact named "tests-result" will be generated at the part of artifacts and there is the detail for the failure of tests in it.
 Download and unzip to see the concrete error if necessary.

+# RELEASE

+After the github action run, in the [releases page](https://github.com/onriv/lean4ij/releases) there will be a draft release with the specified version.
+Edit it an make it a release or prerelease

 # Ref

 ## Some ref on intellij plugin development